Congo Square: History

 Townsfolk would gather around the square on Sunday afternoons to watch the dancing.
 In 1819, the architect Benjamin Latrobe, a visitor to the city, wrote about the celebrations in his journal.
 Although he found them "savage", he was amazed at the sight of 500-600 unsupervised slaves who assembled for dancing.
 He described them as ornamented with a number of tails of the smaller wild beasts, with fringes, ribbons, little bells, and shells and balls, jingling and flirting about the performers' legs and arms.
 The women, one onlooker reported, wore, each according to her means, the newest fashions in silk, gauze, muslin, and percale dresses.
-The males covered themselves in oriental and Indian dress and covered themselves only with a sash of the same sort wrapped around the body.
+The men covered themselves in oriental and Indian dress and covered themselves only with a sash of the same sort wrapped around the body.
 Except for that, they went naked.

 One witness noted that clusters of onlookers, musicians, and dancers represented tribal groupings, with each nation taking their place in different parts of the square.
-The musicians used a range of instruments from available cultures: drums, gourds, banjo-like instruments, and quillpipes made from reeds strung together like pan flutes, as well as marimbas and European instruments such as the violin, tambourines, and triangles.
+The musicians used a range of instruments from available cultures: drums, gourds, banjo-like instruments, and "quills" made from reeds strung together like pan flutes, as well as marimbas and European instruments such as the violin, tambourines, and triangles.
 Gradually, the music in the square gained more European influence as enslaved English-speaking Africans danced to songs like “Old Virginia Never Tire.”
 This mix of African and European styles helped create African American culture.

 Creole composer Louis Moreau Gottschalk incorporated rhythms and tunes he heard in Congo Square into some of his compositions, like his famous Bamboula, Op.
 2.

 As harsher United States practices of slavery replaced the more lenient Spanish colonial style, the gatherings of enslaved Africans declined.
 Although no recorded date of the last of these dances in the square exists, the practice seems to have stopped more than a decade before the end of slavery with the American Civil War.